Alex-moore2021/Moore-Designs/README.md

-- 👋 Hi, I’m Alex, in March of 2021 I googled "Ethereum" for the first time.
-Prior to this I'd consider myself strictly an end-user of anything on the computer.
-After spending a couple weeks reading through ethereum.org I fell in love and got lost.
-I've since built my own computer from components and completed over 100 hours of coding tutorials.
-My end goal is to be able to contribute as a developer to open source public goods projects..

-- 🌱 Currently Learning: HTML, CSS, JavaScript and Python
+- 👋 Hi, I’m Alex, in May of 2021 I decided Ethereum was super cool and started learning how to code so I can contribute to the space.
+I've learned CSS, HTML and javascript so far.
+Working through node, react and solidity right now.

 - 🌐 www.moore-designs.space
 - 📫 Email: alex@moore-designs.space
 - 🪙 Wallet: moore-designs.eth